NicolasMeseguer/pcgcn/README.md

    * PyTorch 1.2.0
    * SciPy 1.5.4

-The dependencies of Pythan can be easily installed running the following command:
+The dependencies of Python can be easily installed running the following command:
 ```
 python -m pip install -r requirements.txt
 ```